Employees circumvent IT just to do their job

 Snow's research also revealed that many workers are breaking the rules in an effort to get their jobs done with 41 percent of global employees reporting that they use professional software or applications on their work device without IT's permission.

-However, almost half (46%) of participants access personal documents without permission and even more use their devices to access popular personal content such as apps, music, videos and photos.
+However, almost half (46 percent) of participants access personal documents without permission and even more use their devices to access popular personal content such as apps, music, videos and photos.

 When questioned about the impact of needing permission from the IT department just to do their job, 40 percent of workers reported feeling watched, 32 percent said it slowed them down and impacted deadlines, 27 percent said it was frustrating and 26 percent felt it negatively impacted productivity.